 The Phase function is selected by pressing the FUNCTION PHASE key.
-It is available in both digital and analog modes.

 The Phase mode measures the difference in phase (or time shift) between two sine or square waves.
-In digital mode, it measures the difference in phase between the two channels of imbedded audio.
 Both channels must have the same frequency; phase measurements between two signals of different frequencies are meaningless (and the reading will wander continuously).

 0.0 1EVEL 0.963 FREQ 0.9999 GA kHz

-A:GEN: S INE 1.000 V 1.000 kHz
+A:GEN: SI INE 1.000 V 1.000 \mathbf{kHz}

 -270/4 90 NOAVER AGE

-Figure 4-24 Main Panel in PHASE Function
+Figure 4-22.
+Main Panel in PHASE Function

-Figure 4-25 Block Diagram of Analog Phase Measurement
+Figure 4-23.
+Block Diagram of Phase Measurement